 Small Grants: SHOT considers proposals from external individuals and organizations to endorse events relevant to SHOT’s mission, which is to advance the historical study of technology and its relations with politics, economics, labor, business, the environment, public policy, science, and the arts.
 Deadlines for submitting proposals for funded endorsements are March 15 and September 15 of each year, and should be sent by email directly to each member of the Small Grants Committee.
 The 2017 Small Grants Committee members include Mara Mills (mmills[at]nyu.edu), Jenny L. Smith (jenny.smith[at]ust.hk), and Honghong Tinn (chair) (tinnho[at]earlham.edu).
 See here for further details and to apply.
 See here for events SHOT has sponsored since 2017.

 Travel Grants: SHOT offers some grant support for travel to the annual meeting; details are here.
-The special interest group WITH (Women in Technological History) and EDITH (Exploring Diversity in Technology’s History) also offer (travel) grants; information can be found here.
+The special interest groups WITH (Women in Technological History) and EDITH (Exploring Diversity in Technology’s History) also offer (travel) grants; information can be found here.